dtcenter/METdataio/docs/Users_Guide/reformat_point_stat_data.rst

 - replacing the /path/to with the directory where you saved the source code (**NOTE**: Do NOT use environment variables, you must specify the full path to the METdataio source code).

+- this example uses the sample data in the METdataio/METreformat/test/data/point_stat

 - the following code does not need to be modified, it is used by METdbLoad to determine what types of files to look for and process.
 Currently, only point_stat is supported, with support for the other MET tools to be added in the future.